What is concentration in studying?

 How effective are we when we multitask?

 The truth is we all suck at multitasking.
-Multitasking can actually hinder productivity and increase the likelihood of mistakes. while you might be able to multitask when you perform habitual or simple tasks – people tend to make more mistakes and take longer to complete tasks the more complicated or unfamiliar tasks become.
-It means that studying – which usually involves unfamiliar or complicated work should receive your undivided attention if you want to complete it correctly and on time.
+Multitasking can hinder productivity and increase the likelihood of mistakes.
+While you might be able to multitask when you perform habitual or simple tasks – people tend to make more mistakes and take longer to complete tasks the more complicated or unfamiliar tasks become.
+It means that studying – which usually involves unfamiliar or complex work, should receive your undivided attention if you want to complete it correctly and on time.

 Am I addicted to the internet and social media?